CALL US! (888) 848-0144

 In addition to the J2534 pass-thru device or professional scan tool, reflashing requires:

 Subscription fees vary by manufacturer.
-They have several payment options: per-vehicle, 24 hours, 72 hours, weekly, monthly, or annually.
+There are several payment options: per vehicle, 24 hours, 72 hours, weekly, monthly, or annually.

 What is the Powertrain Control Module Reflashing Process?

-Every car manufacturer is a little different, but these procedures provide a broad overview of how it works in practice.
+Every car manufacturer is different, but these procedures provide a broad overview of how it works.

 1. Connect your PC to the tool with a compatible cable.

-2. Before you start the procedure, make sure the battery is fully charged.
+2. Before the procedure, make sure the battery is fully charged.

 3. Start the software program on your PC and enter the vehicle information (year, make, model, etc.).